Bruin-Dev/Intelygenz/docs/PIPELINES.md

      - An [AutoScaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) to have the desired number of Kubernetes worker nodes

-     - A SMTP service through [Amazon SES](https://aws.amazon.com/ses/) and all the necessary componentes of it
+     - A SMTP service through [Amazon SES](https://aws.amazon.com/ses/) and all the necessary components of it

      - A set of IAM roles, one for each user with access to the project.
 These will be used to assign subsequent permissions in the Kubernetes cluster according to the role they belong to.
 These are stored as terraform [output values](https://www.terraform.io/docs/configuration/outputs.html), saving the list of user roles belonging to each role in their corresponding variable.